- Learn about OFX's bank-beating exchange rates.

 Are money transfers through OFX safe and secure?

 OFX is regulated by the Australian Securities and Investments Commission, and its parent company is listed on the Australian stock exchange.
 It has transferred more than AUD 100 billion for over 300,000 customers.

 The service also uses rigorous identity protection methods, sophisticated fraud prevention technology and SSL encryption.

 Experienced staff members reside in various global offices, such as Australia, Canada, the UK, the US, New Zealand, Hong Kong and Singapore, to provide you with customer service if needed.

 If you're sending funds to a bank account in another country, it can take up to two business days to arrive.

 Are there any minimum or maximum transfer limits?

 Yes.
 There's a minimum transfer amount of AUD 250.
-Unlike some other companies, OFX itself does not set any maximum limit on the amount you can transfer, but some currencies (e.g. Chinese Yuan, South African Rand) may have transfer amounts limited by overseas government regulations.
+However, unlike some other companies, OFX does not set any maximum limit on the amount you can transfer.
+Still, some currencies (e.g. Chinese Yuan, South African Rand) may have transfer amounts limited by overseas government regulations.